Klifsang/uzuri_ltd/client/README.md

 1. Naomi as the Scram Master
 2. Samuel as a commited member
 3. Jane as a commited member
+4. Diana as a commited member
+5. Koech as a commited member

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.